KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when one or more errors occur during composition in a System.ComponentModel.Composition.Hosting.CompositionContainer object.

-    throw [System.ComponentModel.Composition.CompositionException]::New("one or more errors occur during composition in a System.ComponentModel.Composition.Hosting.CompositionContainer object.")
+    throw [System.ComponentModel.Composition.CompositionException]::New('one or more errors occur during composition in a System.ComponentModel.Composition.Hosting.CompositionContainer object.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ComponentModel.Composition.CompositionException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.Composition.CompositionException.aspx)